sal-eng/gpt_model/README.md

 ---

 ## 📂 Project Structure

-Of course.
-Here is the complete README.md content in raw Markdown format.
-You can copy and paste this directly into a README.md file.

 * `model.py`: Contains all the PyTorch `nn.Module` classes that define the GPT architecture, including the attention mechanism, transformer blocks, and the final model.
 * `train.py`: The main script for training the model.
 It handles data loading, model initialization, the training loop, evaluation, and saving the final model.